 How Often to Brush Your Pool

 At least twice a week, brush the walls, ladders, and corners of your pool.
 Be sure to get into every nook and cranny possible to brush away any lurking algae formations.
-Brushing will push the algae into the water, making it easier for chlorine or other sanitizer to kill it.
+Brushing will push the algae into the water, making it easier for chlorine or other sanitizers to kill it.

 Note that if your pool has developed a serious algae problem, brushing isn’t going to remedy it.
 You’ll need to take more drastic steps to get rid of pool algae.